stinger-ipc/stinger-ipc/README.md

       - name: message
         type: string
 ```
+## First class code generation

+From the StingerIPC description file, we directly generate server and client code for these languages: Python3, C++11, and Rust.

+### Server Code

-From the above description file, it generates server code, which can be used like this:
+From the above description file, StingerIPC generates server code, which can be used like this:

 ```py
 # Python